sarpt/avfsgrep/README.md

 ### dependencies for running

+Currently only linux is supported (due to dependence on `libmagic` being present in default `ldconfig` aliases path for file format deduction using FFI).
+Probably will add some switch or something for extension-based deduction or other method...

 - `deno` - tested on 1.17.1 and up
 - `avfs` - a virtual file system which has support for mounting archives contents as files (http://avf.sourceforge.net/)
 - `grep` - just a grep
+- `xzgrep`/`lzgrep` - for xz/lzma archives
+- `libmagic` - for files format deduction

 ### permissions

+- `unstable` & `allow-ffi` - for FFI (format deduction using `libmagic`)
 - `allow-env` - for reading home directory path
 - `allow-read` - for reading directories and files
 - `allow-run` - for executing `grep`